charlesreid1-raspberry-pi/2020-rpi-openvpn/README.md

 ## Network Architecture

-* Client wifi network - Pi is connected as a client to an internet-connected wifi network (or just plug the Pi into an ethernet wall jack)
+* Client wifi network - pi is connected as a client to an internet-connected wifi network (or just plug the pi into an ethernet wall jack)
-* VPN network - Pi uses client wifi network connection to connect to an OpenVPN server and set up an encrypted tunnel.
-All external traffic from the Pi is directed through this VPN tunnel.
+* VPN network - pi uses client wifi network connection to connect to an OpenVPN server and set up an encrypted tunnel.
+All external traffic from the pi is directed through this VPN tunnel.

 # Step-by-Step Guide